 Pay with IRS Direct Pay to pay from your bank account

-If you chose to pay via Direct Pay there are no processing fees.
+If you choose to pay via Direct Pay, there are no processing fees.

 - Visit IRS Direct Pay